derfryday/karabiner_elements_config/README.md

-replace `~/.config/karabiner/karabiner.json` with symlink to the same file inside the project replace `~/.config/karabiner/assets/complex_modifications` with with to the same directory inside the project
+replace `~/.config/karabiner/karabiner.json` with a symlink to the same file inside the project replace `~/.config/karabiner/assets/complex_modifications` with a symlink to the same directory inside the project

 from within the project root:
 ```